GluuFederation/docs-ce-prod/docs/source/admin-guide/custom-script.md

 ## Person Authentication

-Authentication scripts enable the implementation of complex multi-step, multi-factor authentication workflows.
+Authentication scripts can be used to implement complex multi-step, multi-factor authentication workflows.

-In the script, external API's can be called and code can be added to adjust the number of authentication steps based on the perceived risk of the authentication event.
-For example, if a fraud detection API is called in step one and it indicates unacceptable risk, a second step could be added to increase assurance (i.e. present another page that asks for a stronger authentication credential).
+In each script, authentication steps and mechanisms are defined, external API's can be called, and user experience can be adjusted dynamically based on contextual factors.
+For example, a fraud detection API can be called in step one, and if it indicates unacceptable risk, a second step can be added to increase assurance (e.g. present the user with another page that prompts for a stronger authentication credential).

 The authentication interception script extends the base script type with the `init`, `destroy` and `getApiVersion` methods but also adds the following methods: